PascalBod/embedded-systems-for-ML/README.md

 The hardware target for the practice sessions is the [Silicon Labs EFR32xG24 Dev Kit](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit?tab=overview), based on the [EFR32MG24 wireless System on Chip (SoC)](https://www.silabs.com/wireless/zigbee/efr32mg24-series-2-socs).

-The presentation DOES NOT provide any information about Machine Learning topic.

 This presentation was used as a support for the 22-hour course given at [IMT Atlantique](https://www.imt-atlantique.fr/en) in January 2025.
 The 22-hour duration was slightly too short to cover all the practical sessions.

 ## Prerequisites for the practice sessions

 ### Software

-The provided practice sessions rely on the development environment presented [here](https://github.com/PascalBod/lm-efr32-simplicityStudio): *Silicon Labs Simplicity Studio* installed in a *Linux Mint Xfce* virtual machine.
+#### Overview

+Two different development environments are used:

+* [Silicon Labs Simplicity Studio](https://www.silabs.com/developer-tools/simplicity-studio) (based on Eclipse CDT) is used for bare metal (i.e. no RTOS) practice sessions and for FreeRTOS-based practice sessions
+* Visual Studio Code (VS Code) with the [Ac6 Zephyr Workbench extension](https://zephyr-workbench.com) is used for Zephyr-based practice sessions

-Using a virtual machine allows to isolate all specific configuration relating to Simplicity Studio from your other projects.
+Each of these development environments is installed in a [Linux Mint](https://linuxmint.com) Virtual Machine (VM).
+Using a virtual machine allows to isolate the specific configuration from other projects.
 A drawback is that the host computer must be powerful enough and must have more memory.

+RTOS practice sessions were initially developed for FreeRTOS.
+All of them are currently in the process of being ported to Zephyr.

+#### Simplicity Studio

+The construction of the associated VM is presented [here](https://github.com/PascalBod/lm-efr32-simplicityStudio).

+#### VS Code

+The construction of the associated VM is presented [here](https://github.com/PascalBod/lm-zephyr).

+> [!NOTE]
+> Of course, VS Code can be installed in the VM where Simplicity Studio has been installed.

 ### Hardware